Navya28shree/Portfolio/README.md

 ## About Me

-I am a front-end developer interested in building clean and responsive websites.
+I am a software developer with a strong foundation in Computer Science and Engineering.

 ## Contact